-46. The 2007 Financial Law, as amended, established the obligation of investment in euro area government securities (namely, for a maximum of 50%, in securities guaranteed by the Italian government) of private customer current account deposits; from July 2021, a maximum 30% of the portion of the 50% investable in securities guaranteed by the Italian government can be used in the purchase of transferable tax credits pursuant to current legislation.
+^{49.} The 2007 Financial Law, as amended, established the obligation of investment in euro area government securities (namely, for a maximum of 50%, in securities guaranteed by the Italian government) of private customer current account deposits; from July 2021, a maximum 30% of the portion of the 50% investable in securities guaranteed by the Italian government, can be used in the purchase of transferable tax credits pursuant to current legislation.

-47. Remuneration is a function of the return on government securities.
+^{50.} Remuneration is a function of the return on government securities.

-Guidelines on financial management approved by the Board of Directors.
+Furthermore, there is a weekly verification of the investment duration and concentration limits for time bands defined in the Guidelines on financial management approved by the Board of Directors.

-In the quantification of interest rate risk in the banking book in the economic value of equity (EVE) outlook, carried out on a monthly basis, BancoPosta RFC adopted an internal sensitivity analysis model, since the end of 2019, which estimates the current value of assets and liabilities on the basis of 6 distinct rate scenarios, assuming:
+In the quantification of interest rate risk in the banking book in the Economic Value of Equity (EVE) outlook, carried out on a monthly basis, BancoPosta RFC adopted an internal sensitivity analysis model, since the end of 2019, which estimates the current value of assets and liabilities on the basis of 6 distinct rate scenarios, assuming:

-- for postal current accounts, contractually on demand, adoption of the internal statistical/econometric model to estimate the duration, in compliance with the average maturity limit set by the EBA guidelines of July 2018 equal to 5 years.
-The model is subject to periodic re-estimating, at least once a year, in order to promptly adopt the changes in the assets and characteristics of customers; - for government securities, which mainly make up the assets, compliance with regulatory guidelines that provide for the possibility of sterilising the cash flows from the credit spread components and discounting them to a risk-free curve.
+- for postal current accounts, contractually on demand, adoption of the internal statistical/econometric model to estimate the duration, in compliance with the average maturity limit set by the EBA guidelines equal to 5 years51.
+The model is subject to periodic re-estimating, at least once a year, in order to promptly adopt the changes in the assets and characteristics of customers. - for government securities, which mainly make up the assets, compliance with regulatory guidelines52 that provide for the possibility of sterilising the cash flows from the credit spread components and discounting them to a risk-free curve53.